siegeon/magic.lambda.json/README.md

 lambda allows for having multiple nodes with the same name for instance, which would result in a JSON object with multiple properties having the same key.
 Hence, have this in mind as you persist your lambda objects into JSON.

+## Project website

+The source code for this repository can be found at [github.com/polterguy/magic.lambda.json](https://github.com/polterguy/magic.lambda.json), and you can provide feedback, provide bug reports, etc at the same place.

 ## Quality gates

 - [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=polterguy_magic.lambda.json&metric=alert_status)](https://sonarcloud.io/dashboard?id=polterguy_magic.lambda.json)